Skip to main content

 Receipts & Payments Accounts

 Receipts and Payments Accounts cannot be prepared if your income exceeds £250,000.
+For accounting periods starting on or after 1st January 2026 this threshold will increase to £500,000.

 The following comments relate to the specimen Receipts and Payments Accounts.
 They cover both the single fund version and the multi fund version – this is where the charity has Restricted Funds and/or Endowment Funds as well as Unrestricted Funds (also known as general fund).
 If only unrestricted funds exists, the single fund version should be used and some of the following comments do not apply.

 Specimen Receipts and Payments Accounts for both single funds and multi funds accompany this guidance.
-These specimens are available to download as Excel files from the Accounting and Reporting page of our website or can be requested by email from the Scout Support Centre support@scouts.org.uk.
+These specimens are available to download as Excel files from the Accounting and Reporting page of our website or can be requested by email from the Scout Support Centre [email protected].

 The specimens are based on those issued by the Charity Commission for England & Wales, OSCR and the Charity Commission for Northern Ireland.
 They cover the receipts and payments, assets and liabilities that occur in most Scout Groups and Districts.